appcircleio/appcircle-docusaurus/docs/account/my-organization/sso-providers-configuration/sso-login/okta-saml.md

 ---
-title: Okta SAML
+title: Okta SAML Configuration
 description: Configure Okta SAML for Single Sign-On (SSO) in your app.
 A detailed guide to boost security and simplify user logins with Appcircle.
 tags: [account, organization, sso, okta, saml, configuration]
 sidebar_position: 3
+sidebar_label: Okta SAML
 ---

 import Screenshot from '@site/src/components/Screenshot';

-# Okta SAML
+# Okta SAML Configuration

 The document provides a comprehensive guide for setting up Single Sign-On (SSO) login functionality within an organization's infrastructure.
 It outlines a series of steps to integrate SSO using Okta as the identity provider, facilitating seamless access to various applications and resources.